opencadc/tap/cadc-tap-tmp/README.md

 org.opencadc.tap.tmp.HttpStorageManager.certificate = {certificate file name}
 ```
 For the HttpStorageManager, the result will be PUT to that same URL and requires
 an X509 cliejnt certificate to authenticate.
-The certificate
+The certificate is located in
+{user.home}/.ssl/{certificate file name}.

 In both cases, result files will be retrievable from {baseURL}/{result_filename}.

 ### Enable storage